spinnytea/freecell/README.md

   - auto-foundation each card
 - TODO (mobile) icons for bookmarks / save link to home screen (Andriod, iOS)
 - TODO (animation) failed moves shake
-- TODO (drag-and-drop) mouse drag to move - mouse drag-drop target is entire cascade
+- FIXME mouse drag to move - mouse drag-drop target is entire cascade
 - TODO (controls) keyboard + selection
 - TODO (animation) animate cards in flight should be above others
 - TODO (history) undo - all, few, one, none (should allow at least one undo, misclicks)